My Abortion Story

 “I don’t want to keep it,” he said.

 “Wow.
-Okay.
+OK.
 Cool.”
 I was stunned by his bluntness.
-This was the guy who at one point, in the throws of coitus, asked me if I wanted to have his babies.
+This was the guy who at one point, in the throes of coitus, asked me if I wanted to have his babies.

 “Cool?
 What does that mean?” he said.